Bhupendra560/To-do-List-/README.md

     python manage.py runserver
     The application should now be running at http://127.0.0.1:8000/.

+To run the tests, use the following command:

+      python manage.py test api

+The test coverage report can be checked in: coverage_report.txt

+      ## For terminal use below command
+      cat coverage_report.txt

 Usage:

     Access the Django Admin interface at http://127.0.0.1:8000/admin/ to manage tasks and tags.